octavianarmasu/SecuroPass/README.md

 # Password Checker - "SecuroPass"

 ## Introduction
-"SecuroPass" is a simple Python program designed to help users check the strength of their passwords.
+"SecuroPass" is a simple Python program with GUI designed to help users check the strength of their passwords.
 It ensures password confidentiality by not displaying the input characters during entry.

 ## Usage
 To run the program, execute the `pass.py` script.
 Upon execution, the program prompts the user to input a password.
 The password input is kept secret, ensuring privacy.
 After the initial input, the user is prompted to re-enter the password.
 If the two inputs match, the program evaluates the strength of the password and provides feedback.
 If not, the user is prompted to re-enter both passwords until they match.